Well that would be the expected outcome... but there is just one thing....

 Every morning Jip gets up early to decorate his house and garden with artificial flowers.
 Then he returns to the old highset house for two flags.

-He raises the Australian flag and the American Stars and Stripes.
+He raises the Australian flag and the American Stars and Stripes.“We wouldn’t be here if it wasn’t for them.” he says.

 When Jip is not busy in his garden or home, he might spend his day fishing or sitting uptown watching the passers by.